Amazon to start selling Apple TV, Google Chromecast

-The e-commerce giant had removed the video-streaming devices from its website in 2015.
-The company had then explained the move by saying it wanted to avoid confusing customers who might expect its Prime Video service to be available on those devices sold by Amazon.
+The online giant had removed the video-streaming devices from its website in 2015.
+The company had then explained the move by saying it wanted to avoid confusing customers who might expect its Prime Video service to be available on devices sold by Amazon.

-“We are in productive discussions with Amazon to reach an agreement for the benefit of our mutual customers.
-We hope we can reach an agreement to resolve these issues soon,” a Google spokesperson said.

 Alphabet Inc’s Google said last week it would block YouTube from Amazon’s Echo and Fire TV devices.

-However, Apple said last week Prime Video would come to Apple TV, mending its ties with Amazon.
+However, Apple said last week Prime Video would come to Apple TV, mending its ties with the e-commerce giant.

 CNET first reported the return of Apple TV and Google Chromecast devices to Amazon’s platform.